roehampton/module-content/msc-software-development-2/week-04/lab/README.md

 ### Performing Queries

 You are hopefully familiar with making SQL queries by now.
-Let us perform one on our `students.db` file now. **Update `db_test.js` to the following:
+Let us perform one on our `students.db` file now. **Update `db_test.js` to the following**:

 ```javascript
 // Import SQLite library.